Swan maiden: Regional tales

 In a tale from South Kalimantan, Telaga Bidadari, a man named Awang Sukma becomes a datu (a title of rulership).
-One day, when playing on his flute, he notices a noise nearby and goes to investigate.
+One day, while playing his flute, he hears a noise nearby and goes to investigate.
 He sees seven angels or nymphs bathing in a lake (Sungai Raya or Bidadari Lake).
 He falls in love with the youngest and steals her garment.
 When it is time to depart, six of the women wear their clothes, but not the youngest, Putri Bungsu.
-They leave her there, but she is found by Awang Sukma.
+They leave her there, but Awang Sukma finds her.
 They marry and have a daughter named Kumalasari.
 Their happiness is short-lived when Putri Bungsu finds her stolen garment in the garden and flies back to the heavens.

 A similar story is reported to act as a foundational myth of the historical kingdoms of North Maluku: a man named Jafar Sadek arrives from Arabia to the coast of Tarnore.
 There, he sees seven bathing maidens (heavenly maidens), and falls in love with the youngest, named Nur Safa.
 He steals her winged robe and strands her on Earth.
-He hides her clothing, marries her and she bears him three sons and four daughters.
+He hides her clothing, marries her, and she bears him three sons and four daughters.
 One day, Nur Safa finds her garments and flies back to the skies, leaving her family behind.
 Jafar Sadek learns of her disappearance and is taken by an eagle to the Sky Realm.
 There, he meets his father-in-law and is put to a test: he must identify Nur Safa amid a parade of identical maidens.

-A story from the Bugis people attests the descent of seven celestial nymphs to bathe in an earthly lake, and a man that steals the garments of the youngest to make her his wife.
+A story from the Bugis people attests the descent of seven celestial nymphs to bathe in an earthly lake, and a man who steals the garments of the youngest to make her his wife.

-In a foundational myth of the Pantar island, a man is abandoned in an island, but is saved by a bird-woman whose robe of feathers he steals and hides, making him his wife.
+In a foundational myth of the Pantar island, a man is abandoned on an island, but is saved by a bird-woman whose robe of feathers he steals and hides, making him his wife.
 They have seven children, five sons and two daughters, and he tries to discover the genealogy of his celestial wife by a violent ruse.
 The bird-wife feels insulted, finds her robe of feathers, hidden inside a bamboo stick, and flies away to the skies, leaving her children with their father.
 The myth then continues with the division of the island between his sons.

-Other tales are attested in the many traditions of the archipelago: from the Island of Halmahera, the episode of "stealing maiden's clothing while in a bath" occurs as part of the quest of the youngest of seven brothers for a remedy for his father; from the Island of Bali, the story of Rajapala and vidyadhari Ken Sulasih, parents of hero Durma; the heroic poem Ajar Pikatan, narrating the quest for celestial maiden Suprabha; The Legend of Pasir Kujang, from West Java; Raja Omas and Mahligai Keloyang.
+Other tales are attested in the many traditions of the archipelago: from the Island of Halmahera, the episode of "stealing maiden's clothing while in a bath" occurs as part of the quest of the youngest of seven brothers for a remedy for his father; from the Island of Bali, the story of Rajapala and Vidyadhari Ken Sulasih, parents of hero Durma; the heroic poem Ajar Pikatan, narrating the quest for celestial maiden Suprabha; The Legend of Pasir Kujang, from West Java; Raja Omas and Mahligai Keloyang.